AbdeltwabMF/devault-thesis/thesis/README.md

-<h1 align="center">Bachelor Thesis</h1>
+<h1 align="center">My Bachelor Thesis</h1>

 <h4 align="center">
-	It is a Blockchain based system that can be used to store data in a decentralized and secure way.
+	It is about a Blockchain-based system that can be used to store data in a decentralized and secure way.
 </h4>

 ## Overview

 My Bachelor Thesis is a project that I undertook in the year of 2022.
-It is a Blockchain based system that can be used to store data in a decentralized and secure way.
+It is a Blockchain-based system that can be used to store data in a decentralized and secure way.

 ## Preview